Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Linear systems

-For our algorithm to potentially be useful, it must also compete with classical algorithms.
-We remark that all the classical runtimes stated have at least linear dimension dependence for generic matrices, as $\kappa_F \geq \sqrt{\textrm{rk}(A)}$, where we denote $\textrm{rk}(A)$ as the rank of $A$.
-Thus, for any of the quantum algorithms to display superpolynomial advantage for generic matrices, we require $\kappa = \|A^{-1}\|\|A\| = \OC(\textrm{polylog}(N))$.
-Further, one must consider a setting whether the significant difference in error dependence is also accounted for.
-Whilst our algorithm has significantly worse overall runtime in $\|A^{-1}\|$, we note the requirement for advantage on our algorithm is similar ($\|A^{-1}\| = \OC(\textrm{polylog}(N))$), although for practical advantages the degree of this polynomial may need to be kept small.
-Thus, we expect our algorithm to potentially show quantum advantage if there is a setting where other quantum algorithms also show advantage, given that the Pauli weight $\lambda$ is small.
+{\textit{Criteria for quantum advantage.}} For our algorithm to potentially be useful, it must also compete with classical algorithms.
+We remark that all the classical runtimes stated have at least linear dimension dependence for generic matrices, as $\kappa_F \geq \sqrt{\textrm{rk}(A)}$, where we denote $\textrm{rk}(A)$ as the rank of $A$. {In theory a block encoding with a subnormalization of $\|A\|$ rather than $\|A\|_F$ may be possible, but at present an explicit construction for generic matrices is not known to the best of the authors' knowledge.} For any of the quantum algorithms to display superpolynomial advantage for generic matrices, one requires at minimum $\kappa = \|A^{-1}\|\|A\| = \OC(\textrm{polylog}(N))$. {Block encodings with stronger subnormalizations also need to be found (for generic matrices), as the scope for superpolynomial advantage is constrained to high-rank matrices.} Further, one must consider a setting where the significant difference in error dependence is also accounted for.
+Whilst our algorithm has significantly worse overall runtime in $\|A^{-1}\|$, we note the requirement for advantage on our algorithm is similar ($\|A^{-1}\| = \OC(\textrm{polylog}(N))$), although for practical advantages the degree of this polynomial may need to be kept small. {Moreover, there is no rank condition yet to be overcome here.} Thus, we expect our algorithm to potentially show quantum advantage if there is a setting where other quantum algorithms also show advantage, given that the Pauli weight $\lambda$ is small.
 We remark that it is possible for matrices to have a small $\lambda $, but large computational basis sparsity $s$, Pauli sparsity $L$, or rank $\textrm{rk}(A)$.

+{Two known domains where block encodings with subnormalizations that don't lead to rank dependence are sparse matrices in the computational basis and the Pauli basis.
+As discussed above this is a requirement for any hope of superpolynomial quantum advantage.
+Our algorithmic construction can be thought of as extending the scope of the second category to also include non-sparse matrices in the Pauli basis that have a low Pauli weight $\lambda$.
+We now compare our algorithm to other approaches in these two settings in further detail.}